nexpy/nexpy/_sources/pythonshell.rst.txt

 * ``compression``:
     This sets the default HDF5 compression filter.
 The default is 'gzip'.

+* ``definitions``:
+    This sets the path to the directory containing NeXus base class and application definitions.
+The default is None, in which case the definitions installed with the package are used.

 * ``encoding``:
     This sets the default encoding for input strings.
 The default is